IceTheCoder/simple-maths-games/README.md

 You will be presented with a simple maths operation involving the multiplication of 2 numbers and the addition of another to the result.

 Submit a result in the input box and the program will validate it.
 If it's wrong, it will tell you the correct result.
-After 2 secods, a new exercise will appear.
+After 2 seconds, a new exercise will appear.

 ## Prerequisites
 ### GUI-based